 M: SP is not an easy pill to swallow.
 Neither is it an easy artwork to sell.
 What started as an afternoon experiment has become art because it changed the way we think about art.
 And ghosts have become our mentors.

-C: Art doesn't have to be art.
+C: Thankfully art doesn't have to be art.
 It can be the something else.

 J: How might you respond to skeptics who may believe that these drawings are just a sham and these drawings have been planned by you co-conspirators in advance?